CB radio in the United States: Allocated frequencies

-The CB Radio Service spectrum is divided into 40 numbered radio frequency channels from 26.965 to 27.405 MHz.
+The CB Radio Service spectrum is divided into 40 numbered AM radio frequency channels from 26.965 to 27.405 MHz.
 Channel spacing is 10 kHz between channel centers with exceptions where CBRS channels are adjacent to Radio Control Radio Service.
 The initial channel allocations had a gap equal to two channel spaces between channels 22 and 23.
 Those channels were assigned to the Business Radio Service.
 Beginning in 1977, those two channels (and 15 others above CB Channel 23) were reallocated to CB use.
 Channel 23 was left as it was so that users of pre-1977 equipment could use that equipment with minimal confusion.

 Channel usage

 Channel 19 is the most commonly used channel by truck drivers on highways, to the point that some radios even have a dedicated button to bring up channel 19 instantly.
 In many areas of the US, other channels have been used in the past for similar purposes including 10, 17, and 21.
 Channel 13 has been used in some areas for marine use and for recreational vehicles.

 Channel 9 is reserved by regulation for emergency use and to provide traveler assistance.
 In decades past, the channel was monitored by volunteers who could relay messages to the authorities, and often monitored directly by the authorities themselves.
 With the popularity of cellular phones since the 1990s, support for Channel 9 as an emergency channel has diminished, though volunteer organizations such as Radio Emergency Associated Communication Teams (REACT), and private individuals still monitor Channel 9 in some areas.

 Regional mode conventions include Channels 30 or 35 through 40 for SSB operation, often with 38 known as a calling channel.
 There is no consensus yet for FM operation, legalized in 2021.